CoderLine/alphaTab/README.md

 # Downloads

 The latest binaries based  are available for download at either npmjs.org or NuGet.org.
 Use the links below to grab the binaries from the latest builds.
-Please do not use the GitHub releases yet, they are not maintained.
 We recommend using package managers to pull the files to your projects.

-> Until the official 1.0 release we recommend to use `develop` branch which are available as "pre-release" versions on the package registries.

 &nbsp; | &nbsp;
 --- | --- |